 Time management aids

-Although the impetus to improve your time management must come from you, there are various aids that will help you do it.
+Although the impetus to improve your time management must come from you, there are plenty of aids that will help you do it.

-Use your diary or personal organiser for day-to-day organisation and planning
+Use an online calendar for day-to-day organisation and planning

 - It provides a record of how you have spent your time, acts as an aide-memoire and can store useful information such as to-do lists and contact details.

-- An online diary or personal organiser app which can be accessed by your colleagues will enable them to identify the gaps in your schedule in which they can organise meetings or discussions.
+- An online diary or personal organiser app which can be accessed by your colleagues will enable them to identify the gaps in your schedule to organise meetings or discussions.

 One of the simplest forms of time management aid is the to-do list